What Are Fursuit Tails?

 Image by The Tail Company

 The appropriately named fursuitsupplies.com is a nice middle ground between The Tail Company and Etsy in terms of quality and affordability.
 The average tail from fursuitsupplies.com will run you about $30 which is a pretty good deal considering that their tails aren’t vastly different in quality to The Tail Company for almost $100 cheaper than them as well.
+And, if you’re looking for any other fursuit supplies, as you could probably guess they are also pretty helpful.

 Image By FursuitSupplies